Redis Persistence Management

 Introduction

 In this lab, we will explore Redis persistence management, focusing on how to configure and manage data durability.
-We'll start by configuring Redis Database (RDB) persistence using the CONFIG SET command, allowing us to create point-in-time snapshots of our Redis data.
-We will also cover enabling AOF, manually saving data, checking the last save time, and rewriting the AOF file.
+We will start by configuring Redis Database (RDB) persistence using the CONFIG SET command, which allows us to create point-in-time snapshots of our Redis data.
+We will also cover enabling Append-Only File (AOF) persistence, manually saving data, checking the last save time, and rewriting the AOF file to optimize its size.

 Configure RDB Persistence

-In this step, we will configure Redis Database (RDB) persistence using the CONFIG SET command.
-RDB creates point-in-time snapshots of your Redis data, saved to disk.
-This is a crucial aspect of data durability in Redis.
-The CONFIG SET command allows you to dynamically modify Redis server configuration parameters.
+In this step, we will configure Redis Database (RDB) persistence.
+RDB creates point-in-time snapshots of your dataset at specified intervals.
+We will use the CONFIG SET command to modify the Redis server configuration dynamically without restarting the server.

-First, let's connect to the Redis server using the Redis command-line interface (redis-cli).
-Open a terminal and type:
+First, connect to the Redis server using the Redis command-line interface (redis-cli).
+Open your terminal and run the following command:

 redis-cli